nathan-fiscaletti/galago/tutorials/service.md

-# Run Galago as a Service on Ubuntu
+# Run GalaGo as a Service on Ubuntu

-It's pretty easy to get your Galago binary running as a service on Ubuntu.
+It's pretty easy to get your GalaGo binary running as a service on Ubuntu.

 ## Overview